rickithadi/bigduckmusic.com/src/pages/features/2021-02-21-weekly-picks-21st-february-2021.md

 author: JX Soo, Isaac Yackem and Chester
 col: white
 date: 2021-02-21T09:56:04.303Z
-description: Our top picks this week - hilarious indie rock from deførmed, hazily viscous hip-hop from Mary Sue , and a nu-metal effort from Trust The Chaos!
+description: Our top picks this week - a hilarious indie rock bop from deførmed, hazily viscous hip-hop from Mary Sue , and a nu-metal effort from Trust The Chaos!
 category: feature